ExpatCopilotExpatCopilot

 Total monthly picture beats headline rent: commute, deposit, overlap, utilities, and (if relevant) childcare.

-• Smaller cities stretch rent — check you are not buying a daily long commute.
+• Smaller bases stretch rent — check you are not buying hours on the train.

 If family life matters most